bveldhuyzen/bolus-sim/README.md

 #
-end of trial period,
-passed at 10 Mar 2021.
+end of trial period at 10 Mar 2021.